The Plus500 platform is used worldwide with several versions created for different devices and situations including the:

 Across all these five area, no commission is charge by Plus500.
 The platform allows forex traders to get real-time market quotes across each financial product.
 Demo accounts also also allow practice forex trading which are unlimited to trial the Plus500 platform before trading real money.

 Shares that can be traded include the New York Stock Exchange (NYSE), NASDAQ, LSE and other leading exchanges world-wide.
-As all financial products are traded through CFDs (with leverage of up to 1:294), there are options to set limits (and place guaranteed stops) to protect investments.
+As all financial products are traded through CFDs, there are options to set limits (and place guaranteed stops) to protect investments.
 The platform has real-time charting and allows traders to view their balance margin and equity all within the application.

 Languages supported include English, German, French, Italian, Hebrew and Spanish which explains the Plus500 review popularity.